hip911/api-gateway-secure-pet-store/workshop/README.md

     This lab requires a Maven to build the Lambda function codebase.
 If you haven't installed Maven already please follow the steps from the link: https://maven.apache.org/install.html.
 If you are using Homebrew you can install Maven with the command: brew install maven
 *   **AWS Command Line Interface (CLI)**
     This lab requires the AWS CLI to perform the Swagger Import API calls to the AWS API Gateway service.
+It needs to be at least version 1.10.18 or higher.
     For more information on installing the AWS CLI please following the instructions here: http://docs.aws.amazon.com/cli/latest/userguide/installing.html

 If there are any issues installing any of these then don't worry, we have a CloudFormation template ready to setup a CLI instance to run the commands of the workshop.